zaphosting/docs/docs/dedicated-linux-lamp-stack.md

 ## Introduction

-The **LEMP** stack is a popular selection of open-source software which are setup together to allow for simple dynamic website hosting, with a particular focus on PHP websites and apps.
-The acronym stands for: **L**inux as the OS (operating system), "**E**ngine x" (nginx) as the web server, **M**ySQL as the database and lastly **P**HP for processing.
-In this guide, we will cover the process of setting up a LEMP stack on a Linux VPS, with a detailed breakdown and example of setting up a to-do list website.
+The **LAMP** stack is a popular selection of open-source software which are setup together to allow for simple dynamic website hosting, with a particular focus on PHP websites and apps.
+The acronym stands for: **L**inux as the OS (operating system), **A**pache as the web server, **M**ySQL as the database and lastly **P**HP for processing.
+In this guide, we will cover the process of setting up a LAMP stack on a Linux Dedicated Server, with a detailed breakdown and example of setting up a to-do list website.

 <InlineVoucher />